graffam/bike-sharing-network/README.md

-A basic neural network featuring a manual implementation of back propagation for traiing purposes.
+A basic neural network featuring a manual implementation of back propagation for training purposes.
 Requires Jupyter Notebooks, conda installation is preferred.
 Includes data set.

 * Requirements: